Adillwma/QuantumHarmonics/README.md

 where $Y_{lm}(\theta, \phi)$ are the spherical harmonic functions and l, m are the angular momentum quantum numbers.
 The radial function $\Psi(r)$ satisfies the time-independent Schrödinger equation, provided a suitable term is added to the potential.

-Now that we are using a spherical coordinate system, we discritise a range of radius values, $r$, instead of $x$.
-If we use the Bohr radius $a_0$ as the unit $r$, where :
+Now that we are using a spherical coordinate system, we discretise a range of radius values, $r$, instead of $x$.
+If we use the Bohr radius $a_0$ as the unit $r$, where,

 $$
 a_0 = \frac{4 \pi \epsilon \hbar^2}{m_e e^2}  \tag{12}
 $$

-then the energy will be measured in units of :
+then the energy will be measured in units of,

 $$
 \frac{m_e e^4}{2 (4 \pi \epsilon_0)^2 \hbar^2}  \tag{13}